lurchmath/lde/docs/phase0-structures.md

     * Whenever it is computed, cache the value in an internal field.
     * The next time `labels()` is called, use the cached value if it exists.
     * Whenever you call `wasChanged()`, be sure to clear the cached value.
+ * [ ] Make the `whatCitesMe()` function more efficient by making it loop manually through all the things in scope, tracking when anything it is scope eclipses it by being labeled with one or more of its labels.
+If at any point it has no more labels left in force, stop iterating.
+This is a minor performance gain, because it will be rare that a structure is fully eclipsed by other structures with the same name.